spice-labs-inc/goatrodeo/.github/pull_request_template.md

 ### 📝 Test Plan
 Beyond unit tests, how did you make sure this code is ready for production?

+### 📜 Documentation
+What documentation did you add or update?
+Was the documentation appropriate for the scope of this change?

 ### 💣 Quality Control
 (All items must be checked before a PR is merged)
 Did you…